 What is the lightest double?

 The Zoe Twin+ double stroller is the lightest side-by-side stroller, weighing in at just 19lbs.
+This is the perfect double stroller for travel!
 This stroller is easy to fold and open.
 Each seat reclines separately and almost flat and has the capacity of 45 lbs along with an independent 4-panel extendable sun canopy.
 The Zoe Twin+ also comes with lots of extras.
 It features a snack cup, child cup holder, parent cup holder, and elastic storage basket, perfect for holding all THE STUFF.
 Twin parent bonus: this is one of the only double strollers that meets American Airlines’ strict 20 lb. limit policy.
 Having the option of checking your stroller plane-side is always a traveling win!

 Before purchasing a double or side by side stroller, consider what your lifestyle currently looks like.
 Try to look ahead to what your lifestyle might look like in the near future, too.
 Maybe a double stroller isn’t for you, or maybe a convertible stroller is best from the start.
 No matter the decision, remember to consider how you’ll be using the stroller.
 If you plan on actually getting a workout, pick one that’s durable and easy to push.
-If mass transit and travel are a regular occurrence, choose one that is lightweight and easy to collapse.
+If mass transit and travel are a regular occurrence, a double stroller that is lightweight and easily collapsable is the best option.